Japanese Communist Party: Social policy

-The Japanese Communist Party is generally regarded as the most progressive party in Japanese politics.
-The JCP has traditionally been opposed to the existence of the Imperial House since the pre-war days.
+The JCP is generally regarded as the most progressive party in Japanese politics.
+In 2000, the party opposed legislation which reintroduced two symbolic practices to secondary school graduation ceremonies in Japan, namely the raising of the national flag and the singing of the national anthem, both of which the party views as relics of Japan's militarist past.

+Abolition of the monarchy was one of the policies supported by the JCP upon its foundation.
+It has traditionally been opposed to the existence of the Imperial House since its inception.
 However, the party changed its stance in 2004 by acknowledging the Emperor as Japan's head of state.
-The JCP has stated that it supports the establishment of a democratic republic, but also that "[the monarchy] continuation or discontinuation should be decided by the will of the majority of the people in future, when the time is ripe to do so".
-It is also against Japan's use of its national flag and national anthem which it sees as a relic of Japan's militarist past.
+The JCP has stated that it supports the establishment of a democratic republic, but also that "[the monarchy's] continuation or discontinuation should be decided by the will of the majority of the people in future, when the time is ripe to do so".

 LGBT rights and feminism

-The JCP jointly supports 'LGBT equality Law' with Constitutional Democratic Party of Japan, Social Democratic Party and Reiwa Shinsengumi.
-The JCP supports the legalization of same-sex marriage.
+The JCP has been one of the political parties to vocally back LGBTQ+ rights in the country; communist lawmakers have been working to win the passage of same-sex marriage and anti-discrimination laws in parliament.
+The JCP jointly supports the passing of an LGBT equality law with the Constitutional Democratic Party of Japan (CDP), the Social Democratic Party (SDP), and Reiwa Shinsengumi.

-The JCP has maintained a friendly relationship with the Japanese feminist camp since its inception, and is still the most active in women's rights issues among major Japanese political parties.
-The JCP supports eliminating the wage gap between men and women.
-It also advocates for more women in politics and political life.
+The JCP has maintained a friendly relationship with the Japanese feminist camp since its inception, and is still the most active in women's rights issues among Japan's major political parties.
+The JCP was the first party to call for universal suffrage for women.
+The party supports eliminating the wage gap between men and women and has called for the participation of more women in Japanese politics and political life.